wibmo/wibmo-iap-sdk-ios/README.md

 * Access to WibmoSdk
 * **Merchant ID**, **Merchant App ID** and **Hash Key** from PayZapp UAT/production environment.
 * This documentation and sample App.
-* Latest version of sdk is 2.0.4 available via cocoapods is compiled using Swift 4.1 compiler and Xcode 9.4.1
+* Latest version of sdk is 3.0.0 is available via cocoapods which is compiled using Xcode 10.1 and Swift 4.2 compiler.

 ### Adding Wibmo SDK as dependency to iOS Application
-#### Manually (Deprecated)
-* Add libWibmoSDK.a to your app.
-* Add include folder to your app.

 #### Cocoa pod (Recommended)
 * In your project's podfile include under your app target pod 'wibmo-sdk’.